 ABSTRACT

 The demand for geographical indication (GI) rice has increased amongst Chinese consumers, which makes the GI rice at high risk of adulteration due to the high value and limited production.
 This study aimed to develop a novel strategy to determine geographical origins of Chinese GI rice, which was non-targeted data analysis based on multi-elemental profiling using inductively coupled plasma mass spectrometry (ICP-MS).
 One hundred and thirty-one samples from six types of Chinese GI rice were analyzed, and 80 % and 20 % of the dataset were used as training set and testing set respectively.
 Two machine learning algorithms, support vector machines (SVM) and random forest (RF), along with feature slection (reliefF algorithm) were implemented to build classificaition models.
-For both SVM and RF, four elements (Al, Rb, B, and Na) only could enable the prediction of geographical origins of six GI rice with 100% accuracy.
-These results demonstrated that the feasibility of using ICP-MS combined with machine learning techniques as an effective strategy for authentication of GI rice in China.
+For both SVM and RF, four elements (Al, Rb, B, and Na) only could enable the prediction of geographical origins with 100% accuracy.
+These results demonstrate that using ICP-MS combined with machine learning techniques is an effective strategy forauthenticating GI rice in China.

 KEYWORDS